mahlatsedeveloper/mtndrupal/README.md

 How to query the api
 ---------------------

-The entity types can be queried using the following examples of the 2 custom entities created.
+The entity types can be queried using the following examples of a custom entity created.

 The base_url is the url with a port number ie. http://localhost:55008/jsonapi/node/restaurants that lando generated when you ran lando start